The Slicing Axioms: Slicing

 \section{Slicing $2^{<\kappa}$}

-Although $MA_{\omega_1}$ is inconsistent with $\slice$, it is consistent with $\slicekappa$ for any $\kappa>\omega_1$.
-The idea of the proof is very much like that of Theorem \ref{mainthm}, and actually even simpler, because we iterate forcings directly, instead of coding them as analytic sets.
+Although $\ma_{\omega_1}$ is inconsistent with $\slice$, it is consistent with $\slicekappa$ for any $\kappa>\omega_1$.
+The idea of the proof is very much like that of Theorem \ref{mainthm}, and actually even simpler, because we don't need to code the steps of the iteration as analytic sets.